 - If you put properties under contract without the means to purchase/close on them, you’re probably acting as an agent, and thus, toast.
 This was also important to them.
 And according to attorneys, there are legal issues under contract law with this.

 - If you market a property you have under contract, but your marketing does not distinguish you from owning the property, you have a problem.

-- If you market a property you do not have under contract, you are burnt toast and don’t have a prayer.
+- If you market a property you do not have under contract, you are acting like an agent. you are burnt toast and don’t have a prayer.